caipre/caipre.github.io/_posts/2016-10-26-lessons-learned-from-implementing-raft-in-rust.markdown

   agree with my original understanding.
-It may be that my confusion arises because lifetimes can be considered from the perspective of the value (which has a particular lifetime) or from the perspective of the item acting on the value (and describes a maximum lifetime bound).
+It may be that my confusion arises because lifetimes can be considered from the perspective of the value (which has a particular lifetime) or from the perspective of the item acting on the value (which describes a maximum lifetime bound).

 * Working with dynamically typed data structures is a bit of a pain.
 Raft has three message types, each of which consists of a request/response part.
 I